 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This forensic mystery is a hardcover edition that was published by G.P.
-Putnam & Sons on October 16, 2012 in hardcover and has 464 pages.
+Putnam's Sons on October 16, 2012 and has 464 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Cruel & Unusual, Port Mortuary, Red Mist, Dust, Flesh and Blood, Depraved Heart, The Scarpetta Factor, Trace

 Twentieth in the Kay Scarpetta forensic suspense series.
 This one is based in Boston.